ishikaray16/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/automation-demo-guide.rst

 -  project_prefix = "Prefix of your choice"

--  gcp_region = “Any region of your choice”
+-  gcp_region = “Any region of your choice.
+Must be same as region provided for XC Bot Defense Connector”

 -  gcp_project_id = “Project ID”

--  service_account = “GCP Service Account Username”
+-  service_account = “GCP Service Account Username (email)”

 -  nic = “false”